 Sometimes my writings on this blog are meant to be succinct and hit home a point in a punchy way.
 Sometimes my writings, as in this post, are messier and more tedious as I wrestle with problems that I haven’t mastered yet, and I want to get my hands dirty.

 Educate has the most sub-steps within it of all the AEIOU parts, so it’s partly challenging because there’s a lot to keep in mind while also balancing all the usual complexities of an organizing conversation.
 For this reason, this is the part of AEIOU that most benefited from thinking through things before the 1-on-1.
-I plan to do an entire post on how to prep for 1-on-1s, but suffice to say here that I usually find it very helpful to sketch out on paper beforehand the questions and stories I might want to use in an educate conversation so that I’m not totally flying by the seat of my pants.
+I have a separate post on how to prep for 1-on-1s, but suffice to say here that I usually find it very helpful to sketch out on paper beforehand the questions and stories I might want to use in an educate conversation so that I’m not totally flying by the seat of my pants.

 As I point out in my Species of 1-on-1s post, educate can play out differently depending on whether you’re exploring how to address a grievance with someone who has the leeway to come up with a plan themselves (which this post will apply more closely to), or whether you’re doing educate with someone in the context of an existing campaign with pre-existing demands (like a contract campaign).

 I’m going to go over the 3 sub-questions of educate in order and elaborate in more detail the challenges and opportunities that commonly arise.

 After emerging from the agitate part of the conversation, where a grievance is identified and the effects of that grievance are explored, you need to be prepared to launch into educate.
 You want to frame things positively (“What would fix the problem?”) so that the negative emotions of agitate aren’t just left to fester, so that people can see themselves as not just emotional sponges soaking up the problems in their environments but also as agents with the potential to think and create change.